-We’re looking for bi-lingual individuals with digital skills who are passionate about helping their local community.
-Our current need is for Cantonese speakers for the Chinatown branch.
+We’re looking for individuals with digital skills who are passionate about helping their local community.

 CyberNavigators are tech tutors who assist the public in using the Library’s computers, databases, online catalog, software, and other technology.
 CyberNavigators respond to requests for computer assistance, provide one-on-one tutoring sessions and teach classes on subjects such as Introduction to Computers and Internet.

 CyberNavigators require a high level of teamwork, responsibility and customer focus as well as the ability to interact with youth, adults, and the general public in an appropriate manner.

 - Familiarity with basic functions of software, email, and internet